How to upgrade or downgrade your Capital One credit card

 Benefits of downgrading

-- No annual fee: The VentureOne and SavorOne cards don’t charge a yearly fee for the privilege of being a cardholder.
+- No annual fee: The VentureOne Card and SavorOne Card don’t charge a yearly fee for the privilege of being a cardholder.

-- Cash back: With the QuicksilverOne, you’ll earn an unlimited 1.5 percent cash back on every purchase.
-And with the SavorOne card, you’ll earn the same 8 percent cash back on purchases from Vivid Seats (until January 2023), plus 3 percent cash back on dining, entertainment, popular streaming services and grocery store purchases (excluding superstores like Walmart and Target) and 1 percent back on everything else.
+- Cash back: With the QuicksilverOne Card, you’ll earn an unlimited 1.5 percent cash back on every purchase and 5 percent cash back on hotels and rental cars booked through Capital One Travel.
+And with the SavorOne Card, you’ll earn the same 8 percent cash back on Capital One Entertainment purchases, plus 3 percent cash back on dining, entertainment, popular streaming services and grocery store purchases (excluding superstores like Walmart and Target) and 1 percent back on everything else.

 Disadvantages of downgrading